FREQUENTLY ASKED QUESTIONS

 PDP stands for Player Development Program.
 This is the large umbrella that covers both the District Training Centers (DTCs) and traditional ODP.
 ODP stands for Olympic Development Program.
 This is the traditional development program that includes State Trials, State Pools, and State Teams for each gender and birth year.
 Select ODP players participate in the South Region ODP Camps each July in Alabama.

 How does my player get into ODP?

 Players that are interested in ODP should register and attend the Tryouts/Trials for the applicable birth year at the beginning of the ODP season (October/November).
 Players are evaluated during these events for possible selection as a State Pool Player.
 State Pool Players then attend (by invitation) State Training sessions in order to be evaluated for possible State Team placement.
-Those chosen for State Teams attend sub-regional events as well as Region III camp.
+Those chosen for State Teams attend sub-regional events as well as South Region Camp.